ccgilroy/ma-thesis/doc/asa_draft/05_results.md

 ## Model results[^modeling2]

 [^modeling2]: Because I have yet to implement and run these models, I describe anticipated results here.
+I am confident in my ability to implement matching and multilevel modeling techniques for this paper, and to do sufficient sensitivity analyses so as to have robust findings.

-Based on the descriptive results for, I expect to find impacts for a neighborhood being marked as gay on increases in education level, rent, and income over time.
-I do not expect clear results for race, gender, or household type.
+Based on the descriptive results above, I expect to find impacts for a neighborhood being marked as gay on increases in education level, rent, and income over time.
+By contrast, I do not expect clear results for race, gender, or household type.
+City-level differences will drive anywhere from a moderate to substantial portion of the variation observed.

-Talk about building synthetic controls from other census tracts in "conclusions" if I don't get to it.
-"I plan to..."